-Pelvic Floor Muscle Spasm
+Pelvic Floor Spasms

-Pelvic Floor Muscle Spasm
+Pelvic Floor Spasms

 This condition is one of the “evil quadruplets” since it tends to co-exist with endometriosis, interstitial cystitis/bladder pain syndrome, and irritable bowel syndrome.
 The condition is like having a charley horse in the muscles that surround the vagina, urethra, and rectum.
 There are multiple reasons why this spasm happens.

-Pelvic floor spasm(s) may be easily identified during a physical exam or womens health exam by a trained pelvic pain physician or pelvic floor physical therapist.
+Pelvic floor spasm(s) may be easily identified during a physical exam or women’s health exam by a trained pelvic pain physician or pelvic floor physical therapist.
 Treatment consists of pelvic floor physical therapy and muscle relaxants.

 The majority of patients are helped by those two modalities.
 In cases where muscle spasm is not relieved by pelvic floor physical therapy and muscle relaxants, botulinum toxin injections to the pelvic floor may be necessary.
 Treatment of the underlying pain is also very important.